pyconau/2019.pycon-au.org/_talks/4YGFCQN-the-unspeakable-horror-of-discovering-you-didnt-write-tests.md

 Because I didn't write tests.

-This talk is for the blissfully ignorant or for those whose hubris threatens to burn them up in the sun.
-That is, it's for people who are new to Python programming and see testing as a thing they'll get around to eventually, and/or people who have been writing Python for a while but have yet to believe in the magic of testing.
+If you are new to Python programming and see testing as a thing you’ll get around to eventually, this talk is for you.
+Or if you’ve been writing Python for a while but have yet to believe in the magic of testing, this talk is for you.
+If you hate tests, and Python, and people who talk about tests and Python…maybe go get a donut or something because I don’t think you’ll like this talk.

 We'll discuss: